andresjesse/simple-firestore-hooks/Readme.md

 This is not a production-ready library, I use it as a didactic project!
 But feel free to copy/use/improve those hooks for your projects.

-The [firebase](expo-example/firebase/) folder contains hooks that abstract some Firestore/Auth features and provide a nice way to integrate those services to react apps.
-All hooks must be used inside `FirebaseContextProvider`, also found in the same folder.
+The [firebase](expo-example/firebase/) folder contains hooks that abstract some Firestore/Auth features and provide a nice way to integrate those services to React apps.

 There are already libs that does a good job for that, such as [react-firebase-hooks](https://github.com/CSFrequency/react-firebase-hooks) and [reactfire](https://github.com/FirebaseExtended/reactfire), so why build a new one?